React's Three Phases: Complete Guide to Trigger, Render, and Commit

 Initial Render:

-Firstly, when the whole component tree get initially rendered.
+The initial rendering happens when the whole component tree gets initially rendered.

 import { StrictMode } from 'react'